 Why is Your Bleach Job Spotty and Uneven?

 Some of us like to save a bit of money and experiment on our hair at home.
 That’s okay if you do it correctly, but things can go wrong when you take the DIY route.

 Don’t worry!
 Whatever the reason, a bad bleach job can be fixed.
 We’ll go over how to fix it and how to properly bleach in the first place.
-Say buh-bye to bad bleach jobs!
+Say bye-bye to bad bleach jobs!

 Ways to Fix Uneven Bleached Hair